microsoftgraph/dataconnect-solutions/solutions/watercooler/docs/test_track.md

-# Project Staffing test track
+# Watercooler test track

 ## About

-The Project Staffing test track uses Carina Selenium to run a suite of API tests against an existing Project Staffing deployment.
+The Watercooler test track uses Carina Selenium to run a suite of API tests against an existing Watercooler deployment.

 ### Relevant files: